denmark111/Stocker/README.md

 - **Python 3**

     Python 3 is required for web crawling.
-    built-in `html.Parser` library is used to parse html code.
+    built-in `html.Parser` library is used to parse html code.(Python 3.5.2)

 - **AWS Account**